 Although the Bar/Bat Mitzvah celebration is a family event, it is also a time when the child begins to understand how valuable and important he/she is within the Jewish community and community at large.
 The development of a strong ethical value system, the evolution of a child’s individual and collective Jewish identity, and the understanding of his/her individual importance in Tikkun Olam (repairing the world), are all part of becoming a Bar/Bat Mitzvah.
 As the adult community at Temple Beth Shalom participates in Jewish study, worship and performing mitzvot, so does the Bar/Bat Mitzvah student and his/her family.

 In keeping with our focus on community, we especially strive to create an atmosphere of holiness and joy at our Shabbat services.
 The community rejoices in this rite of passage for every Jewish child, and welcomes the opportunity to celebrate with your family.

-Preparation for Bar/Bat Mitzvah begins with participation in our Religious and Hebrew School.
-Here students learn about holidays, life cycle events, Torah and Jewish texts, Tikkun Olam, G’milut Chasadim (acts of loving kindness), basic Hebrew reading skills, and the opportunity to pray and understand what our prayers are about.
+Preparation for Bar/Bat Mitzvah begins with participation in our Religious School and Hebrew School.
+Here students learn about holidays, lifecycle events, Torah and Jewish texts, Tikkun Olam, G’milut Chasadim (acts of loving-kindness), basic Hebrew reading skills, and the opportunity to pray and understand what our prayers are about.
 Families are encouraged to participate in Shabbat services not only as part of Bar/Bat Mitzvah preparation, but as part of our Temple Beth Shalom family.